 - Assess whether the accounting methods and statutory reporting applied by management are consistent and comply with accounting standards and applicable laws and regulations; - Make recommendations on the appointment of the external auditors, assess their performance and independence and ensure that management responds to audit findings and recommendations; - Discuss the adequacy and effectiveness of the Company's internal control systems and policies to assess and manage business risks and its legal and regulatory compliance programmes; and - Ensure effective monitoring of the Company's compliance with its code of conduct and Board policy statements.

-The committee intends meeting with the external auditors at least twice a year.
-The committee is authorised to seek information from any employee or external party and obtain legal or other professional advice.
+The external auditor attends the audit committee meetings which are held before each board meeting.
+The committee is authorised to seek information from any external party and obtain legal or other professional advice.